lucasfth/ass-security-1/README.md

 Made by: Lucas Hanson (<luha@itu.dk>) for the course Security 1 at ITU.

+This repo contains self signed certificats.
+You are more than welcome to reuse them if you want I guess.

 ## Assignment 1

 The solution for assignment 1 can be found [here as markdown](./assignment-1/report.md) and [here as pdf](./assignment-1/report.pdf).